SleeepyAmy/WeFly/README.md

-# WeFly
+# WeFly flight booking and reservations site
-the codes for the project
+the codes for the project , HTML5, CSS3 and Javascript.